gardener/gardener/docs/extensions/extension.md

     foo: bar
 ```

-## Shoot reconciliation flow and Extension status
+## Shoot Reconciliation Flow and Extension Status

 Gardener creates Extension resources as part of the Shoot reconciliation.
 Moreover, it is guaranteed that the [Cluster](cluster.md) resource exists before the `Extension` resource is created. `Extension`s can be reconciled at different stages during Shoot reconciliation depending on the defined extension lifecycle strategy in the respective [ControllerRegistration](controllerregistration.md) resource.
-Please consult [this](controllerregistration.md#extension-lifecycle) section for more information.
+Please consult the [Extension Lifecycle](controllerregistration.md#extension-lifecycle) section for more information.

 For an `Extension` controller it is crucial to maintain the `Extension`'s status correctly.
 At the end Gardener checks the status of each `Extension` and only reports a successful shoot reconciliation if the state of the last operation is `Succeeded`.